 In addition, nesting material should be provided.
 Strips of facial tissue or soft paper towel will happily be shredded by mice and make nice nesting material.
 Hay can also be used.

 A nest box should be provided and can be store bought or homemade.
 Small cardboard boxes are fine, although they will be shredded over time and need to be replaced fairly frequently.
 Clay flower pots, either with holes cut in them or placed on their sides can also be used, as can PVC plumbing pieces you can find at the hardware store.
 The nest material should be cleaned out only every month or two as needed (more frequent changes may be too disruptive).

 Mice need lots of opportunities to play and exercise.
 Mice seem to universally love running on wheels, so try to provide one if at all possible.
 A solid surface wheel is easier on their feet than wire wheels.
-Provide some tunnels or tubes; plastic plumbing pipes sections/paper towel/toilet paper tubes).
-For other toys, wood blocks and houses, small cardboard boxes, ladders, cotton ropes, egg cartons (paper only), small willow balls, and anything with holes to climb in and out of will happily be used as playthings.
+Provide some tunnels or tubes—plastic plumbing pipes sections/paper towel/toilet paper tubes.
+Other toys mice enjoy include wood blocks and houses, small cardboard boxes, ladders, cotton ropes, egg cartons (paper only), small willow balls, and anything with holes to climb in and out.
 Use your imagination and provide lots of variety, just make sure they are not ingesting bits of plastic or other parts.

 For water, a gravity fed water bottle with a dispenser is preferred, as it can't tip and keeps the water clean.
 A shallow food bowl of ceramic or porcelain is the best choice, as they are difficult to tip, won't get chewed up, and they are easy to clean.